smallstep/docker-tls/README.md

 - [MariaDB](https://github.com/smallstep/docker-tls/tree/main/mariadb)
 - [RabbitMQ](https://github.com/smallstep/docker-tls/tree/main/rabbitmq)

 All of these examples use the [`step-ca`](https://github.com/smallstep/certificates/) Certificate Authority server and the [`step`](https://github.com/smallstep/cli/) CLI tool for TLS certificate management.
 If you don't want to run your own CA, try our [Certificate Manager](https://smallstep.com/signup?product=cm) hosted CA to get going quickly.
-You'll need a CA url and root fingerprint to build these images.
+You'll need your CA URL and root fingerprint to build these images.

-See [our blog post on TLS in Docker](https://smallstep.com/blog/automate-docker-ssl-tls-certificates/) for more context.
+See [our blog post on TLS in Docker](https://smallstep.com/blog/automate-docker-ssl-tls-certificates/) for more context and rationale on building custom images to support certificate management in a single, self-contained image.